venkatraj/js-notes/Part 1/05. Data Types/5.1 Methods of Primitives/methods-of-primitives.md

 ```

-It is perfectly safe and recommended to use it a type casting functions rather than Constructors
+It is perfectly safe and recommended to use it as type casting functions rather than Constructors
 ```js

   let num = Number("123"); // convert a string to number